Rysamton YK-M03 FM/AM/SW Pocket Radio

 The photo preceding is with the radio off, where only the time, alarm, lock status and battery status is shown.
 When on, the radio indicates the sleep timer, alarm, frequency, stereo battery status, key lock, MHz/kHz and band.
 Dimensions are 115 x 70 x 31 mm.

-Tuning is accomplished with a tuning knob, plus the ability to skip through the SW bands.
+Tuning is accomplished with a tuning knob, plus the ability to skip through the SW bands (long press the BAND button).
 Shortwave coverage is a fairly generous continuous spectrum from 3.0 to 21.85 MHz.

 The unit is powered by 2 AA batteries, or a 3V center-+ external power supply (not included).
 There’s nothing in the manual about charging the batteries from the external supply.